Fiat has simplified the 500L lineup for the latest model year. Additionally, the L loses its manual transmission.

 Uconnect Access features a voice command system that allows the driver to place phone calls, use the sound system, input navigation destinations and more without taking his or her hands off the wheel.
 Other notable aspects of the system include the ability to function as a Wi-Fi hotspot over a 3G network - for an additional monthly fee - and downloadable applications such as Bing search.

-The main options are a larger 6.5-inch touch screen, a dual-pane panoramic sunroof, a rearview camera, ParkSense park assist and SiriusXM satellite radio.
-Buyers can also choose from a wide range of upholstery choices.
+The main options are a larger 6.5-inch touch screen, a dual-pane panoramic sunroof, a rear-view camera, ParkSense park assist and SiriusXM satellite radio.
+Buyers can also choose from a wide range of upholstery options.

 Under the hood